CristinaSahoo/NLP-Disaster-Tweets/.ipynb_checkpoints/README-checkpoint.md

 ## Brief Summary of Analysis

+Train data has 7,613 rows.
+Test data has 3,263 rows.

 Text text data was run through several cleanup functions to remove punctuation, numbers, misspelled words, stop words, etc. The cleaned data was then split into features and target, vectorized, and transformed into tensors/multidimensional arrays to be fed into the neural network model.

 Word cloud representations for disaster tweets and tweets that do not report disasters: